Domain C: Research governance and organisation

 - know the meaning of accruals, depreciation, creditors, reserves, and a whole lot of other accounting terms.

-- Dr Ian Humphries, session leader, holder of a Wellcome Trust Senior Fellowship in Basic Biomedical Science and panel member for the awarding of Fellowships by Wellcome
+- A holder of a Wellcome Trust Senior Fellowship in Basic Biomedical Science and panel member for the awarding of Fellowships by Wellcome

-- Dr Mari Nowell of Research and Enterprise Services on sources of funding
+- A member of Research and Enterprise Services on sources of funding

-- Dr Joe Wilkes of School of Physics and Astronomy holder of EPSRC Postdoctoral Fellowship and past recipient of EPSRC Doctoral Prize Fellowship.
+- Holder of EPSRC Postdoctoral Fellowship and past recipient of EPSRC Doctoral Prize Fellowship

 This event is useful to all disciplines.